Alizeded/BERP/README.md

 python src/inference_rap_joint.py
 ```

-More details about the evaluation of room acoustic parameters can be found in `eval_rap.yaml` in `configs` directory.
+More details about the inference of room acoustic parameters can be found in `inference_rap.yaml` in `configs` directory.

 ## Configuration of inference output from the trained model